Lemoncode/svelte-workshop/04-store-login/README.md

 The guys at Svelte have broken down the concept into two pieces:

-- Context: they let us share data between components at certain level of the hierarchy.
+- **Context:** they let us share data between components at certain level of the hierarchy.
-- Stores: the allow us to share data and be reactive to changes in the data.
+- **Stores:** they allow us to share data and be reactive to changes in the data.

 If we want to fullfil the same goal as with React.Context we will have to make use of both.